getuliovdmnaweb/tvmaze-shows/README.md

 - **feature/TVMAZESHOWS-002-show-detail**: Branch created to add features related to details of a particular show.
 - **feature/TVMAZESHOWS-003-episode-detail**: Branch created to add features related to showing episode detail, like Image, season , air date.
 - **feature/TVMAZESHOWS-004-save-favorite-series**: Branch created to add functionality to favorite a particular show.
-- **feature/TVMAZESHOWS-005-sorting-alphabetically**: Branch created to sort alphabetically user's favorite shows..
+- **feature/TVMAZESHOWS-005-sorting-alphabetically**: Branch created to sort alphabetically user's favorite shows.
+- **feature/TVMAZESHOWS-006-list-people**: Branch created to list people and search people by name.
+- **feature/TVMAZESHOWS-007-people-detail-screen**: Branch created to give a person's detail and the list of his/her shows .

 ## Project Structure: